Crawling is a major milestone that signifies the start of your baby’s future mobility!

 - Bottom shuffle.
 The bottom shuffle is another common crawl.
 Babies will use their arms to move themselves forward while they stay sitting on their bottom.

-- Commando crawl.
+- Commando crawl (also known as the army crawl).
 The commando crawl is when your baby pulls themselves along the floor military-style using their arms and pushing with their feet but keeping their belly prone to the floor.
 This is often the pre-runner to the conventional crawl on hands and knees.

 A bedtime & nap cheat sheet so good your little one will ask you to put them to bed...